OmShirke/gRPC-Microservice-Order/README.md

 4. Includes PostgreSQL integration for persistent storage.

 Project Structure
-cmd/catalog: Contains the main entry point for the microservice.
+`cmd/catalog`: Contains the main entry point for the microservice.
-pb: Compiled protobuf files used for gRPC communication. repo.go: Repository layer for interacting with the database. server.go: gRPC server implementation. service.go: Business logic layer. client.go: gRPC client for communication with other microservices. app.dockerfile: Dockerfile to build and deploy the microservice. db.dockerfile: Dockerfile to set up the PostgreSQL database. up.sql: SQL script for database initialization and schema setup.
+`pb`: Compiled protobuf files used for gRPC communication.
+`repo.go`: Repository layer for interacting with the database.
+`server.go`: gRPC server implementation.
+`service.go`: Business logic layer.
+`client.go`: gRPC client for communication with other microservices.
+`app.dockerfile`: Dockerfile to build and deploy the microservice.
+`db.dockerfile`: Dockerfile to set up the PostgreSQL database.
+`up.sql`: SQL script for database initialization and schema setup.

 # Installation and Setup